Negrea-Andrei/Personal_portfolio/README.md

 - **Description**: A web application built using Next.js, React, and the PokeAPI.
 It offers a fun and interactive way for users to test their memory by matching Pokemon images in a grid.
 - **Features**:
-  - Classic memory matching game with Pokemon images.
+  - Classic memory game with Pokemon images.
   - Random Pokemon selection for each game.
   - Real-time score tracking.
   - Responsive design for seamless gameplay on various devices.